paulronla/Teochew-Pop-up-Dictionary/README.md

 intends to supplement those who already have a Teochew or Chinese background to expand and reinforce their vocabulary when talking with family or if they're studying Mandarin to leverage familiarity from already speaking Teochew.
-Confirm the correct Teochew pronunciation by asking a family member.
+Confirm the correct Teochew pronunciation or character by asking a family member.
 My hope is that your Teochew and communication with family will both improve!

 ## Legal